Current IGHN Board Members

 Dr Rosemary James is a medical student at NUI Galway, who is well connected with other campuses around Ireland through her work with the Association of Medical Students, Ireland (AMSI), making her an excellent focal point for student representation within the Network.
 In the past, Rosemary has been an active IGHNStudent Outreach Group member, and has volunteered at past events including the Fourth Global Forum on Human Resources for Health.
 She will now work with the other Board members to inform strategy and direction of the IGHN, and we are greatly looking forward to having her with us as we progress through 2018 and beyond.

-Dr Unarose Hogan has spent the past seventeen years working in global health security, infection control, academia and clinical practice; primarily living in Sub Saharan Africa but also working in Central and South East Asia and Eastern Europe.
-Presently she is the Senior Infection Control Advisor with Americares Foundation.
-She worked as hospital readiness for COVID-19 advisor with WHOs health emergency program during the COVID-19 Pandemic.
-She held several former positions with WHO (Albania/ Geneva), served as Infection Control Advisor for Medical Operations during the Ebola Response with United Nations Mission Emergency Ebola Response (UNMEER, Sierra Leone), PATH- CDC Global Health Security Partnership (Vietnam), GIZ (Malawi), New York University (Rwanda) Irish Aid and University of East Anglia (UK).
+Unarose Hogan has spent the past eighteen years working in global health security, infection control, academia and clinical practice; primarily living in Sub Saharan Africa but also working in Central and South East Asia and Eastern Europe. .
+She held several former positions with WHO.
+She served as Infection Control Advisor for Medical Operations during the Ebola Response with United Nations Mission Emergency Ebola Response (UNMEER, Sierra Leone), PATH- CDC Global Health Security Partnership (Vietnam), GIZ (Malawi), New York University (Rwanda), Irish Aid and University of East Anglia (UK).
 She has published broadly in operational research in low-income countries.
-She is an expert member of the Global COVID Perinatal Task Force on Birth Setting.

 - Eric O’Flynn – Programme Director for Education, Training and Advocacy in the Institute of Global Surgery in the Royal College of Surgeons in Ireland